conjure-cp/conjure/docs/essence.rst

 This section gives a description of Essence, a more thorough description can be found in the reference paper on Essence is :cite:`frisch2008essence`.

-We will adopt a BNF-style format to describe all the constructs of the language.
+We  adopt a BNF-style format to describe all the constructs of the language.
 In the BNF format,
 we use the "#" character to denote comments, we use double-quotes for terminal strings,